darshbs/-NotFunny/HowTo.md

 3. Name your app: `NotFunny`
 4. Go to **Bot** → **Add Bot** → Yes
 5. Copy your bot **TOKEN** (keep it secret!)
+    > 🧠 Wait... what’s a Bot Token?

+    Your bot token is like its **Discord passport**.
+It allows your code to *log in* as your bot.
+    Think of it as a password — **NEVER** share it with anyone.
+Like... ever.
+    Click **Reset Token** → Copy the new token
+    ⚠️DO NOT LOSE THIS TOKEN, ONCE YOU COPY IT, YOU CAN'T SEE IT ANYMORE, ‼️SO KEEP IT SAFE‼️⚠️ More on when to use this token in the later part of this HowTO guide.

 6. Under **Privileged Gateway Intents**, enable:
    - `MESSAGE CONTENT INTENT`